Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a

 What is a website visitor worth?
 What is the value of a website visitor and lead?
 We took a look at the numbers and came up with some pretty interesting answers to the question.

-I've started to ask similar questions with all new prospects, and surprisingly I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
+Since that initial conversation, I've started to ask similar questions with all new prospects.
+Surprisingly, I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
 Most business owners know the value of a customer, but I doubt very few have taken the time to figure out some additional key data as it relates to their web presence.

 If you're serious about Inbound Marketing, there are some key metrics that you should be aware of:

 - Average Customer Lifetime Value (CLV)

 - Visitor-to-Lead Conversion Rate: How many website visits do you need to generate a non-spam Marketing Qualified Lead (MQL)?

 - MQL-to-SQL Conversion Rate: How many MQLs are you able to nurture and deliver to your sales team as Sales Qualified Leads (SQLs)?

 - Close Rate: What percentage of SQLs do you close deals with?